-Home watch service consists of regularly-scheduled assessment of both the interior and exterior of unoccupied homes.
-Precise HomeWatch, LLC's primary emphasis is ensuring their clients’ homes are secure and there are no issues with vandalism, water leaks, animal or bug infestations, rain or storm damage, plumbing, electrical, air conditioning, mold or various other concerns.
+Home watch service consists of a regularly-scheduled assessment of both the interior and exterior of unoccupied homes.
+Precise HomeWatch, LLC's primary emphasis is ensuring their clients’ homes are secure and there are no issues with vandalism, water leaks, animal or bug infestations, rain or storm damage, plumbing, electrical, air conditioning, mold, or various other concerns.

 How frequently do you make a home watch visit?

-This is both a personal and an insurance issue.
-It is difficult to determine exactly how often someone should have their home inspected.
+This is both a personal and an insurance decision.
+It is difficult to determine exactly how often someone should have their home visited.
 If an issue arises, it is always best if it can be identified before it becomes a large problem.
 For safety reasons, once a week is best.
 However, many clients feel every two weeks is sufficient.
 Also, some insurance companies require someone to check an unoccupied home once or twice a month.